 - Flu vaccine cannot cause the flu.

-More Info: Learn more about all types of influenza from the Centers for Disease Control and Prevention (CDC).
+Learn more about all types of flu from CDC.

-Flu activity most commonly peaks in the U.S. in January or February.
-However, seasonal flu activity can begin as early as October and continue to occur as late as May.
+Seasonal flu viruses can be found year-round; however, seasonal flu activity can begin as early as October and continue to occur as late as May.
+Flu activity most commonly peaks in the United States between December and March.

 Learn how to fight the flu!